pypa/packaging.python.org/source/overview/index.rst

 ========

-This section provides a high-level view of Python packaging, its use when preparing and distributing projects, and its workflows.
+This section provides a high-level view of Python packaging, its use when preparing and distributing projects, and related workflows.

 .. toctree::
    :titlesonly: